Dr. C. Jason Borders

 Dr. Borders has presented a number of seminars to churches and colleges on the following topics: “When God is on Our Side: Religion, Politics, and Perspective;” “A Place Called It: A Biblical Perspective of God and Land;” “The Galilean and Judean Ministries of Jesus Christ;” “Christ and the Fifth Gospel;” “Diversity and the International Community;” “First Century Israel and the Ministry of Jesus Christ;” “Political Climate of Modern Israel;” “The 8th Century Prophets;” and “Post-Holocaust Jewish Theology.”
 In addition, Dr. Borders has published reviews in the Review of Biblical Literature, Themelios, and Ashland Theological Journal.

 Dr. Borders believes his career at Huntingdon is fundamentally a ministry of the Church.
-In fact, Dr. Borders is an Ordained Deacon in the Alabama-West Florida Conference of the United Methodist Church.
-He and his family are members of First United Methodist Church in Montgomery.
+In fact, Dr. Borders is an Ordained Elder in the Alabama-West Florida Conference of the United Methodist Church.
+He and his family are members of First United Methodist Church in Montgomery, where he serves as Theologian in Residence.
 Born in Tupelo, Miss., and growing up as the son of a United Methodist pastor in the Mississippi Conference, Dr. Borders is excited about contributing to Huntingdon’s mission by helping, enabling, and encouraging students as they begin the process of discerning their life’s calling.

 And last, but certainly not least, Dr. Borders is the husband of Margaret Borders, whose specialty is medical technology.
 They have two children, Caleb and Leah Grace.
 In his free time, he enjoys hunting, fishing, gardening, beekeeping, and even a little banjo playing.